leandro-santi/answer-me-app/README.md

 # answer-me-app
-an basic android app for study purposes
+an basic android app based on magic conch from spongebob tv animation